Enjoy this delicious Cajun cream sauce over shrimp lettuce wraps for a tasty low carb meal. It’s a simple dish that’s perfect for warmer weather.

 Cajun Cream Sauce over Shrimp Lettuce Wraps

-These Cajun shrimp lettuce wraps with cream sauce make a tasty low carb meal.
+These Cajun shrimp wraps with cream sauce make a tasty low carb meal.
 It's a simple dish that's perfect for warmer weather.

 - 0.4 pound fresh shrimp about 200 grams